ramtinz/Python_for_system_administration/README.md

-# Python_for_system_administration
+# Python for system administration

-Python for system administration
+Here you can find a collection of Python codes for system administration